 As noted above the market segmentation process will not deliver unless it is supported by higher management.
 There are risks and the process itself takes time and effort.
 B2B market Segmentation cannot be done in a vacuum without the help of a wide range of departments within the business.

-To make the segmentation process work requires experienced strategic marketers who can suppress any preconceptions they may have and methodically work through the segmentation process.
+To make the segmentation process work requires experienced strategic marketers who can suppress any preconceptions they may have and methodically work through the process.
 Crucially, it also requires marketers who can obtain buy in and co-operation from the sales department.

 Segmentation And The Impact On Lead Generation